Judith Evelyn: Career

-All of the four plays were made into films, but Evelyn did not appear in any of them.
+All four of the plays were made into films, but Evelyn did not appear in any of them.
 She did appear in other films, including the role as Miss Lonelyhearts, the lonely alcoholic in Alfred Hitchcock's Rear Window.
 In 1956, Evelyn played the role of Nancy Lynnton in George Stevens' Giant.
-She had a brief performance as Queen Mother Taia in Michael Curtiz's The Egyptian and was featured with Vincent Price in The Tingler (1959).

-In the fall of 1958, Evelyn guest-starred as Clara Keller in the episode "Man in the Moon" of the docudrama Behind Closed Doors.
-The following year, in the episode "Double Reverse" on the Western series Tales of Wells Fargo.
+She had a brief performance as Queen Mother Taia in Michael Curtiz's The Egyptian and was featured with Vincent Price in The Tingler (1959), her last film role.
+On television, among other roles, she played Clara Keller in the 1958 episode "Man in the Moon" of the docudrama Behind Closed Doors and appeared in two episodes of the Western series Tales of Wells Fargo.
+Her last credited role was as Mrs. Bullock in the episode "Cry a Little for Mary Too" of The Eleventh Hour (1962).

 Professional awards

-In 1942, Evelyn won the Distinguished Performance Award from The Drama League, an award that is "bestowed each season on a single performer from over sixty nominated performances from Broadway and Off-Broadway."
+In 1942, Evelyn won the Distinguished Performance Award from The Drama League for her performance in Angel Street, an award that is "bestowed each season on a single performer from over sixty nominated performances from Broadway and Off-Broadway."

 Personal life and death

-On September 3, 1939, Evelyn and her fiancé, Canadian radio producer Andrew Allan, survived the sinking of the Anchor-Donaldson liner SS Athenia.
+On September 3, 1939, Evelyn and her then-fiancé, Canadian radio producer Andrew Allan (the two never married), survived the sinking of the Anchor-Donaldson liner SS Athenia.
 The Athenia was the first British passenger liner to be torpedoed and sunk by a German submarine in World War II.
+Mr. Allan's elderly father died in the aftermath of the disaster, when the lifeboat the three of them were in was accidentally sunk by a rescue ship.

-Evelyn, at age 58, died from cancer in New York City on May 7, 1967.
+Evelyn died from pancreatic cancer in New York City on May 7, 1967, aged 58.
 She is interred at the Kensico Cemetery in Valhalla, New York.